CollaboRateMgmt/CollaboRate/README.md

 CollaboRate is a process and a simple software tool.
 It will transform the commercial IT industry!
 It enables effective crowdsourcing of commercial (closed-source) software development, testing, maintenance and support.
 It is the best project management process, model and technology known so far.
 It will benefit customers of IT services.
 It will also benefit IT service companies and their employees alike.
 It may transform the way we do all desk jobs.
 It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.

 You may use this process for open source projects as well.
 See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Using-CollaboRate-for-Open-Source-Projects) for more information.

+# Benefits for Customers of IT Services
+  - Faster time to completion
+  - Reduced financial risk
+  - Fair and accurate project cost
+  - Superior code, documentation and design quality

+# Benefits for Employees and their Organizations
+- Complete projects in record time using huge crowds of people.
+Never miss a customer deadline again!
+- Fair and accurate income for employees and the organization.
+- No need for subjective appraisals done by humans.
+This ends a huge source of overhead, stress, conflict and injustice.
+- Crowd members need only an internet connection, a web browser and an email account.
+No need for development environment.
+- Since project security, complexity, and development environment are no longer issues:
+  - No need to call employees to an office to keep an eye on them.
+Employees can work from home!
+  - Reduce office cost.
+Or, end it altogether.
+  - Employees can work for many projects and organizations at the same time.
+Organizations will not have security or productivity concerns.

 # Overview for those familiar with Crowdsourcing Concepts
 For those familiar with crowdsourcing concepts, here is the idea in a nutshell.
 Else you may skip this paragraph and go to the [next section](#detailed-purpose).